 One of the most important historical sites of the Siwa Oasis is the ancient town of Shali.
 This town was established in the 13th century with many interesting stories, people build most of the houses by a local material that is was a mixture of sand, clay, salt, and straw.
 Shali was deserted in the 1930s after some heavy rains that ruined the houses of the city.

 Another important site that is recommended for any traveler is to explore while visiting the Siwa oasis is the Cleopatra Bath.
 This wonderful natural spring is surrounded by palm trees and many plants.

 There is also the famous Temple of Amun or the Temple of the Oracle.
 The ruins of the temple can still be visited until today in the ancient citadel of Aghurmi that was abandoned in the same period as Shali.

-Another interesting historical site is Gebel El Mawta, or the Mountian of the Dead, which hosts a large number of historical tombs dating to the 26th dynasty and ending with the Greco Roman period in Egypt.
+Lots of interesting historical sites like Gebel El Mawta, or the Mountian of the Dead, which hosts a large number of historical tombs dating to the 26th dynasty having many stories and ending with the Greek-Roman period.
 Many of these tombs have retained its decorations and colors.

 According to historical records of Siwa Oasis, too little was known about the Siwa Oasis until the 6th century BC.
 However, generally speaking, it was proven that Siwa Oasis had relations with Egypt dates back to the 15th century BC.
 This was one of the most flourishing periods of Egyptian history when the kings of Egypt had many successful military campaigns that added a large area of land in the desert that included Siwa Oasis.

 There is no doubt that the Siwa Oasis has witnessed the construction of a Temple dedicated to the worship of the god Amun dates back to the 18th dynasty, between the 13th and the 16th centuries BC, spreading the worship of Amun in many places in the Western Desert of Egypt.
 Amun was the most important ancient Egyptian god at the time.